RomanJuranek/waldboost/README.md

 The purpose of this package is to provide reference implementation of detector training and inference of images for Python.
 It is not meant to be fast.
 We however did our best to speed up things using Numba while keeping the code as simple as possible.

-**Acknowledgment** Development of this software was funded by ECSEL FitOptiVis project and V3C Center of Competence.
+**Acknowledgment** Development of this software was funded by TACR project and V3C Center of Competence (TE01020415) and ECSEL FitOptiVis (No 783162).

 # Installation